Andy Dorman: New England

+In 2005, Dorman made 30 appearances, and came on as a substitute in MLS Cup 2005 on 11 November.

-The 2006 season was a break-out year for Dorman, as he played in all 32 games for the Revs, scoring 6 goals and assisting on 10 others.
+The 2006 season was a break-out year for Dorman, as he played in all 32 games for the Revs (starting all 32), scoring six goals and recording a career-high ten assists.
+Soccer America named Dorman the third-best attacking midfielder in MLS for 2006.
 During a season when many Revolution players missed time due to injury, suspension, or international duty, Dorman was forced to play many roles and positions.
 His diligence and creativity on the attack gained the attention and respect of many around the league, and he was named the 2006 "Man of the Year" by the Midnight Riders, the Revolution's independent supporters group.
+In the 2006 MLS Cup Playoffs, Dorman started all four of the Revs' games, providing an assist on Taylor Twellman's goal against Chicago in the second game of the Eastern Conference Semifinal.

+In 2007, Dorman made 30 appearances for the Revs, scoring a career-high seven goals and notching two assists.
+On 23 June, Dorman had his first-ever multi-goal game, recording a brace against Toronto FC.
+He made his 100th MLS career appearance on 2 August against the Kansas City Wizards.
+On 3 October, Dorman played the entirety of the 2007 U.S. Open Cup final, helping the Revolution win their first-ever championship.

 Although Dorman wanted to re-sign with New England in MLS, contract negotiations fell through.